Connecticut Ice

 Connecticut Ice is an annual ice hockey event celebrating the tradition and progress of youth and amateur hockey in the state of Connecticut.
-The 3-day event is headlined by a 4-team tournament with participation from all of the state's four Division I programs: Connecticut, Quinnipiac, Sacred Heart and Yale.
+The three-day event is headlined by a four-team tournament with participation from all of the state's four Division I programs: Connecticut, Quinnipiac, Sacred Heart and Yale.

 History

 After years of organization, the first event was finally arranged for late January in 2020.
-In addition to the collegiate tournament, the 3-day event includes youth tournaments from various levels of junior ice hockey.
+In addition to the collegiate tournament, the three-day event includes youth tournaments from various levels of junior ice hockey.

 SportsNet New York agreed to broadcast all four games of the tournament.

 In 2021, in what was supposed to be the second edition of the tournament, the event was cancelled due to the COVID-19 pandemic.
 Among other problems, the virus had led Yale to cancel its entire season.

+After returning in 2022, the tournament ended its arrangement with the Webster Bank Arena and was played at the M&T Bank Arena, the home venue for Quinnipiac.
+As a result, SNY decided against broadcasting the tournament, which was renamed as the 'Connecticut Hockey Tournament'.
+After the season, the series reverted to being called 'Connecticut Ice' and a new arrangement was made to hold the series at the XL Center in Hartford, Connecticut for 2024.
+SNY agreed to resume broadcasting the series which was also renewed until at least 2026.